Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

 \subsection{Conclusions}

-ZFITTER is a mighty tool for all its applications at precision goals like those at LEP1/SLC.
-For true precision, the Monte Carlo tool used for preparing the measurements (e.g. KKMC) should rely on the same weak library as ZFITTER.
+ZFITTER is a mighty tool for all its applications with precision goals like those at LEP1/SLC.
+For true precision, the Monte Carlo tool used for preparing the measurements (\eg\ {\tt KKMC}) should rely on the same weak library as ZFITTER.
 The combination ZFITTER/SMATASY is a role model for applying the S-matrix (inspired) ansatz, using Laurent series.
-If interpreted in the Standard Model, it would be fit for multi-loop FCC-ee Tera-Z applications.
+If interpreted in the Standard Model, it would be fit for multiloop FCC-ee Tera-Z applications.
 Preferable is the development of a new package.
-The SANC collaboration made already steps in this direction, see section \ref{contr:sanc}.
+The SANC collaboration has already made steps in this direction, see Section C.\ref{contr:sanc}.
 It is fair to say that a completely numerical Monte Carlo approach might also be appropriate for FCC-ee Tera-Z applications.
 One has to study the pros and the cons of the semi-analytical and the pure numerical approaches.
 In any case, the weak library of the unfolding and that of the fitting procedures have to be the same, in order to be consistent and accurate in a controlled way.

 A completely model-independent fit is possible, when based on the residues and background coefficients of the Laurent series of the matrix elements, not interpreting them in terms of the Standard Model.
-The correlations of fit parameters have to be very carefully studied.
+The correlations of fit parameters must be very carefully studied.

-\subsection{Appendix.
-QED flux functions}
+\subsection{Appendix: QED flux functions}